irBags/Project-P3OL-compatible-software/README.md

-# Retro AOL® Client software
+# P3OL Client software
 ![Python](https://img.shields.io/badge/Python-3.10-green?style=flat-square&logo=appveyor)

-This is the AOL® 3.0 client software from 1995.
+This is the original AOL® 3.0 client software from 1995 with modifications to connect to P3OL.
+If you prefer, you can modify a vanilla installation manually by following the steps below.
+As of now, no manual changes are needed to `main.idx` to function.

+>P3OL is a custom developed server compatible with the old America Online clients.
+>
+>P3OL is not connected or affiliated with, authorized by, sponsored or endorsed by, or otherwise approved by Yahoo/AOL.

-Everything you need for connecting to the P3OL service is contained in **P3OL AOL® 3 Client installers** directory.
+Everything you need for connecting to the P3OL service is contained in **P3OL Client installers** directory.
 Pick your poison - 16bit or 32bit.
-The installers will install AOL® 3.0 client and update your registry to enable sound events.
-The 32bit AOL® 3.0 client was installed on a Winblows 10 PC, tested, then packed into the installer.
+The installers will install the old America Online® 3.0 client and update your registry to enable sound events.
+The 32bit client was installed on a Winblows 10 PC, tested, then packed into the installer.
 16bit was installed on Winblows 95, tested, then packed.
 The client software, nor its dependancies, have been altered in anyway from their original state after being installed, with exception of two files and some registry keys:

 >./idb/main.idx
+>
 >./ccl/TCP.ccl

 **main.idx**: contains all the FDO forms, images, and binary data the client needs for interaction with the server.
 Any new FDO forms will be compiled to the main.idx then uploaded.
 This will be temporary until the server can properly handle what is called *Download on Demand* (DOD) protocals which will allow us to automagically update the FDO forms whenever a user logs into the service.